netscaler/netscaler-k8s-ingress-controller/docs/network/pbr.md

 # Policy based routing support for multiple Kubernetes clusters

-When you are using a single Netscaler to load balance multiple Kubernetes clusters, the Citrix ingress controller adds pod CIDR networks through static routes.
+When you are using a single Netscaler to load balance multiple Kubernetes clusters, the Netscaler ingress controller adds pod CIDR networks through static routes.
 These routes establish networking connectivity between Kubernetes pods and Netscaler.
 However, when the pod CIDRs overlap there may be route conflicts.
 Netscaler supports policy based routing (PBR) to address the networking conflicts in such scenarios.
 In PBR, decisions are taken based on the criteria that you specify.
 Typically, a next hop is specified where you send the selected packets.
-In a gslb Kubernetes environment, PBR is implemented by reserving a subnet IP address (SNIP) for each Kubernetes cluster or the Citrix Ingress Controller.
-Using net profile, the SNIP is bound to all service groups created by the same Citrix ingress controller.
+In a gslb Kubernetes environment, PBR is implemented by reserving a subnet IP address (SNIP) for each Kubernetes cluster or the Netscaler ingress controller.
+Using net profile, the SNIP is bound to all service groups created by the same Netscaler ingress controller.
 For all the traffic generated from service groups belonging to the same cluster, the source IP address is the same SNIP.

 Following is a sample topology where PBR is configured for two Kubernetes clusters which are load balanced using a Netscaler VPX or MPX.

 ![PBR configuration](../media/pbr.jpg)

-## Configure PBR using the Citrix ingress controller
+## Configure PBR using the Netscaler ingress controller

 To configure PBR, you need one SNIP or more per Kubernetes cluster.
-You can provide SNIP values either using the environment variable in the Citrix ingress controller deployment YAML file during bootup or using ConfigMap.
+You can provide SNIP values either using the environment variable in the Netscaler ingress controller deployment YAML file during bootup or using ConfigMap.

-Perform the following steps to deploy the Citrix ingress controller and configure PBR using ConfigMap.
+Perform the following steps to deploy the Netscaler ingress controller and configure PBR using ConfigMap.

 1. Download the `citrix-k8s-ingress-controller.yaml` using the following command:

         wget  https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/deployment/baremetal/citrix-k8s-ingress-controller.yaml

-2. Edit the Citrix ingress controller YAML file:
+2. Edit the Netscaler ingress controller YAML file:

           - Specify the values of the environment variables as per your requirements.
-For more information on specifying the environment variables, see the [Deploy Citrix ingress controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/deploy/deploy-cic-yaml/) documentation.
+For more information on specifying the environment variables, see the [Deploy Netscaler ingress controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/deploy/deploy-cic-yaml/) documentation.

-3. Deploy the Citrix ingress controller using the edited YAML file with the following command on each cluster.
+3. Deploy the Netscaler ingress controller using the edited YAML file with the following command on each cluster.

         kubectl create -f citrix-k8s-ingress-controller.yaml